tuneinsight/lattigo/examples/README.md

 ## Applications

-Application examples are examples showcasing specific capabilities of the library or scaled down real world scenarios.
+Application examples are examples showcasing specific capabilities of the library on scaled-down real world scenarios.

 ### Binary